 - A documentary about an oral tradition.
 This research would focus on a specific tradition, culture, or medium of storytelling, from ancient traditions and indigenous cultures to contemporary radio and performance.
 Students might study the oral tradition of a particular geographic region, language, or ethnic group.
 Students might also study a specific oral tradition or genre, such as German folklore or Zen Buddhist teaching tales.
 Or students might study modern forms of oral narrative from live monologues to radio documentaries, like those produced live by The Moth or broadcast by programs such as This American Life or Radio Diaries.

 - Grantees must be enrolled undergraduate students at all times during the undertaking of their project, to its conclusion during the fall term after summer research.
 Typically this means that the applicant is in their junior year or earlier, but seniors may apply if they will co-term or if they will be enrolled through the following fall term.

-- All grant recipients must enroll in a formal 1-credit graded course in the subsequent fall quarter that will help them complete their production process to create a high quality audio documentary that is broadcast-ready.
+- Grantees must enroll in a formal 1-credit graded course in the subsequent fall quarter that will guide them through the production process to create a high quality audio documentary that is broadcast-ready, and to complete their projects by the end of the fall quarter.

-- While a faculty letter of support is welcomed, it is not required.
+- While a faculty letter of support is welcome, it is not required.